-Guzzler Does the Job by John Carr

-Overview: Based on a true story, this emotive and thought provoking first person narrative recounts the rescue of an orphaned piglet and his adoption into a kind and caring family.
+Guzzler Does the Job Level: Gold (21 - 22) Reading Age: 7.5yrs - 8yrs Overview: Based on a true story, this emotive and thought provoking first person narrative recounts the rescue of an orphaned piglet and his adoption into a kind and caring family.

-Garry the Goat's Escape by John Carr

-Overview: This fun and thought provoking narrative follows Garry the Goat's escape from a life of loneliness and neglect, chained to a fence beside a dusty country road, to a wonderful new life with the marvellously creative and solution focused Mr Baxter!
+© The Society for the Prevention of Cruelty to Animals, Inc, 2019.
+For educational use only.
+Subject to terms and conditions of use.
+Garry the Goat's Escape Level: Silver (23 - 24) Reading Age: 8yrs - 8.5yrs Overview: This fun and thought provoking narrative follows Garry the Goat's escape from a life of loneliness and neglect, chained to a fence beside a dusty country road, to a wonderful new life with the marvelously creative and solution focused Mr Baxter!